Hedgehog2484/TelegramBotTemplate/README.md

 A simple working template for a telegram bots.
 Written on aiogram.
 ## How to run?
 To test how this template works:
-1) Clone repository and insert your bot token and id to the config.json
+1) Clone repository and insert your bot token and your telegram user id to the config.json
 2) Install all packages from pyproject.toml and run the project with poetry commands:
 ```
 cd TelegramBotTemplate